We updated the products we recommend in this article to help you get settled and stay safe in your new home.

 While you’re thinking about the bathroom, you may as well add a plunger to your shopping list.
 Believe us, you don’t want to discover you’re missing one when the need arises.
 Save yourself future stress and make sure you have one handy in a restroom emergency.

-This is the old standard (Amazon), with a wooden handle and rubber plunger cup on the bottom.
-It’ll definitely get the job done; however, it may be too large for some of today’s smaller toilet bowls, and it’s not very pretty to look at.
-But this one does come equipped with an extra-long handle and a cleaning brush—all for under $10.
+This plunger is the old standard, with a wooden handle and rubber plunger cup on the bottom.
+It’ll definitely get the job done, but it may be too large for some of today’s smaller toilet bowls—and it’s not very pretty to look at.
+But for around $5, there’s little risk to this purchase.

 Simplehuman Toilet Plunger

-In true Simplehuman style, this plunger (Amazon) comes in sleek chrome and white.
+In true Simplehuman style, thisplunger comes in sleek chrome and white.
 It also includes a magnetic dome that covers the plunger to keep the pair together for easy, sanitary movement from one room to another.
 That pretty chrome has been known to rust, though, so be prepared to regularly wipe it down.

 Now that you’re a homeowner, you’re also a handyman, plumber, electrician, and the person who has to investigate weird noises.
 It’s smart to get a couple flashlights and keep them somewhere handy so you can find them when you need them.